 This CHE Alaska webinar will examine how state and local policy initiatives are shaping the future of chemical safety and public health protection.
-Featuring Pamela Miller of Alaska Community Action on Toxics (ACAT) and Gretchen Salter of Safer States, the session will explore how prevention-focused policies, community-driven advocacy, and strong coalitions are helping reduce toxic chemical exposures across the country.
+Featuring Pamela Miller of Alaska Community Action on Toxics (ACAT), Gretchen Salter of Safer States, and Senator Gray-Jackson.
+The session will explore how prevention-focused policies, community-driven advocacy, and strong coalitions are helping reduce toxic chemical exposures across the country.

 Safer States is a national alliance of environmental health organizations and coalitions from across the nation working to safeguard people and the planet from toxic chemicals, and to ensure availability of safer solutions for a healthier world.
 Led by state-based organizations, the alliance seeks government and corporate action that lead to safer chemicals and materials, and protection of public health and communities by transitioning away from harmful chemicals and holding chemical polluters accountable.